 Macro tracking data is protected health information when collected by a covered entity (your health plan) and linked to individuals.
 That means:

-- Access limited to authorized healthcare providers
+- Limit access to authorized healthcare providers

 - Employers see only aggregated, de-identified population data